debojyoti452/encrypt_local_storage/README.md

 ## Description

 A Flutter plugin to encrypt and decrypt data using AES-256 encryption algorithm.
+You can use this plugin to store sensitive data in the local storage. eg. User credentials, API keys, Bearer Token etc.

-## Features
+## Why this plugin?

-- `String`, `int`, `double`, and `bool` data types support
-- Android and iOS support
-- AES-256 encryption algorithm
+- This plugin uses AES-256 encryption algorithm to encrypt and decrypt data.
-- Keychain support for iOS
-- KeyStore support for Android
+- This plugin uses Keychain for iOS and KeyStore for Android to store the encryption key.
+- This plugin can store `String`, `int`, `double`, and `bool` data types.

 ## Installation